Ready, Set, GO!

 The faster that your metabolism runs, the more calories you will burn.
 The more than you burn; the easier it is for you to lose weight.
 You can make your metabolism work even harder with these helpful tips.
 To boost your metabolism, follow some of these helpful suggestions to throw yours into overdrive.

 Pump Up the Intensity

 During your next workout, increase the intensity for 30-second intervals throughout your routine.
-This will help you to consume more oxygen and make your cell powerhouses to work harder to burn energy.
+This will help you to consume more oxygen and make your cell powerhouses work harder to burn energy.
 You will increase the number of mitochondria and how they burn throughout the day, Health.com says.

 This will help you to exercise for less time while still maintaining the same high results.
 For example exercise for 5 minutes at a rate of 3.5 mph.
 Increase the speed to 4 mph for 60 seconds then go back down to 3.5 mph for 90 seconds.
 Repeat this sequence throughout your workout.
-To make it more challenge, increase the pace or the incline throughout the workout too.
+To make it more challenging, increase the pace or the incline throughout the workout too.

 Consume More Omega-3

 Omegas 3’s are responsible for balance the blood sugar in the body.
 They also reduce inflammation in the body and help to regulate your metabolism.
 According to an Obesity Research study, they have been known to resist the hormone leptin, which is linked to how fast fat is burned.

 Take omega-3 fatty acid supplements regularly (1,000 to 2,000 milligrams daily).
 Try salmon, albacore tuna, eggs with omega-3’s, flaxseed oil, or walnuts.

 With its polyphenols antioxidants, Health.com reports that catechin, an active ingredient in the tea, boosts metabolism.
 It helps to distribute energy or heat, digestion, and to improve the oxidation of fat leading to increased weight loss.